+DHY 231

-DHY 231 4 C/60 CH Community Dentistry
+Community Dentistry

-Community dental health is concerned with the knowledge, attitudes, skills and behaviors necessary to promote oral health and prevent oral disease through community based efforts.
-This course is designed to introduce students to the basic principles of dental public health and the responsibilities of the dental hygienist in promoting oral health and preventing oral disease in a community.
-The health care system including the social, political, psychological, cultural and economic forces directing the system will be discussed.
-Special emphasis is placed on the role of the dental hygienist in community practice as distinct from the traditional clinical private practice; and the theoretical base for assessing, designing, implementing and evaluating community dental health programs.
+This course is designed to introduce dental hygiene students to the basic principles of dental public health and community dentistry and the responsibilities of the dental hygienist in promoting dental health.
+The health care system, including the social, political, psychological and economic forces directing the system will be discussed.
+Special emphasis is placed on the role of the dental hygienist in community practices as distinct from the private practice of the dental hygienist.